-Three criteria will be used in combination to determine whether a student may pass from the intensive English program at Carson-Newman's English Language Institute to a regular undergraduate program.
-First, student must score at Level C1 or above as administered by two online exams through the ELI on the Common European Framework of Reference for Languages (CEFR).
+Two criteria will be used to determine whether a student may pass from the intensive English program at Carson-Newman's ELI to a regular undergraduate program.
+First, a student must score at Level C1 or above as administered by two online exams through the ELI on the Common European Framework of Reference for Languages (CEFR).
 Second, students must receive approval of their writing sample from the Carson-Newman Department of English.
-Third, students must successfully complete six (6) semester hours at Carson-Newman with a grade of C or better.
-Upon the successful completion of these three criteria, students will be matriculated into the regular undergraduate program at CNU.